Safe-cracking: Weak-point drilling

-In observational attacks, the drill hole allows the safecracker to view the internal state of the combination lock.
-Drill-points are often located close to the axis of the dial on the combination lock, but observation may sometimes require drilling through the top, sides or rear of the safe.
-While observing the lock, the locksmith manipulates the dial to align the lock gates so that the fence falls and the bolt is disengaged.
+Drill-points are often located close to the axis of the dial on the combination lock, but drilling for observation may sometimes require drilling through the top, sides or rear of the safe.
+While observing the lock, the attacker manipulates the dial to align the lock gates so that the fence falls and the bolt is disengaged.

-Bypass attacks involve physical manipulation of the bolt mechanism directly, bypassing the combination lock.
+Bypass attacks involve physical manipulation of both the lock and its bolt mechanism.